 The seasoned, international staff of the Willard InterContinental Washington, D.C. welcomes travelers from around the globe.
 Worldly, refined and discerning, the qualities of the modern traveler, and the essence of the InterContinental guest.
 With every journey you take, whether business focused or wanderlust inspired, our ambassadors enhances your stay with exceptional service to ensure an unforgettable experience.

 The Willard InterContinental Washington, D.C. is a landmark hotel rich in tradition, elegance and style.
-Located in the heart of downtown, D.C., the hotel is one block from the White House, within walking distance of the National Mall, Washington Monument, Smithsonian Museums, Spy Museum, Verizon Center, Walter E. Washington Convention center, Theater District, and just a short taxi ride from Capitol Hill, Union, Station, the Library of Congress, and Georgetown/The West End neighborhood.
+Located in the heart of downtown, D.C., the hotel is one block from the White House, within walking distance of the National Mall, Washington Monument, Smithsonian Museums, Spy Museum, Capital One Arena, Walter E. Washington Convention center, Theater District, and just a short taxi ride from Capitol Hill, Union, Station, the Library of Congress, and Georgetown/The West End neighborhood.
 The hotel is conveniently accessible from Ronald Regan Washington National Airport (DCA), Washington Dulles International (IAD) and Baltimore Washington International Airport (BWI).

 Key sites/activities in the area

 National Parks, golf, tennis, Segway and bicycle rentals, sightseeing bus tours, Jefferson Memorial Tidal Basin paddle boat rentals (weather permitting), walking and jogging trails, horseback riding in Rock Creek Park, just to name a few.

 Kentucky Statesman Henry Clay first introduces the Mint Julep outside of Kentucky in the Round Robin Bar.
 It would later become the hotel’s signature drink.